- Scientific name: Lamna nasus

 - Also known as: Mackerel Shark, Porgie

 - Distribution: Found all around the UK in deep waters, usually several miles offshore.
-Range extends throughout the North Atlantic and Mediterranean and a separate population is found in the southern hemisphere.
+Their range extends throughout the North Atlantic and the Mediterranean and a separate population is found in the southern hemisphere.
 Absent from the warmer waters around the equator.

 - Feeds on: Pelagic fish such as mackerel and herring, although will also feed on bottom-dwelling fish.

 - ICUN Status: VU (Vulnerable)

 - Description: Stout, compact, powerfully built shark.
 Dorsal and pectoral fins are large and the tail is narrow and crescent-shaped.
 Body and fins are grey while flanks and underside are white.
 There are five gill slits on each side of the body.
 Skin is rough.
 Distinctive white mark on trailing edge of dorsal fin, tiny second dorsal and anal fin.
 Pointed snout and black eyes with no protective eyelids.
 The large mouth with powerful jaws is full of rows of large sharp teeth.